Healthy Homes Assessment Maraenui

 • Is the heater equipped with sufficient capacity?

-The consequences of not having the Healthy home in relation to regulations under the Residential Tenancies Act and consequently falling on the wrong side of the tenant services ruling can have a significant impact for property owners and landlords.
-For specialist advice, call today to book your rental property home evaluation.
+The consequences of not having an Healthy Home with regard to the Residential Tenancies Act and consequently being in the wrong of an Tenancy solutions ruling can have a significant impact for landlords and property managers.
+For professional advice get in touch today to book your rental properties house assessment.

 home assessments for rental properties